Fortune-Adekogbe/Tic-tac-toe-30DaysOfCode/README.md

         -- Determine what the user clicked and what area was clicked.
         -- Check for a winner
         -- Update the display so new events are registered

+Now you're done.
+Call the main() function to run the code and view your game.

 Chech out the pygame.event.get() function to determine when a user clicks with the MOUSEBUTTONDOWN or if they want to QUIT.